 When determining your digital marketing strategy, make sure to think about how your website can be used as the hub for all things digital marketing.
 This not only means driving traffic to your site, but also having a process in place to take leads down a sales funnel if they engage in your site’s content.

 The following outlines some tactics that you could be used to operate a successful marketing campaign.

 Your business needs to be producing fresh, relevant content on a regular basis.
 Preferably educational in nature with CTAs (calls-to-action) at the end.
 Good content helps your site rank for keywords, but also gives it’s readers a doorway into your business and educates them 50-60% of the way through the sales process.

-As you post your content, at least some of it should be promoted to your social channels like LinkedIn, Twitter, etc. This is why educational content is best, because educating people isn’t selling to them –f they like what you have to teach them, they’ll engage.
+As you post your content, at least some of it should be promoted to your social media channels like LinkedIn, Twitter, etc. This is why educational content is best, because educating people isn’t selling to them –f they like what you have to teach them, they’ll engage.

 There are different paid advertising tactics for e-commerce companies trying to sell products online, vs. a local home service-based business, or a regional business product/services solution provider.
 For e-commerce companies there is Amazon, but also Google Shopping and traditional Adwords.
 Here is a great article explaining what e-commerce is and how it has changed over the years.